byung1211/cpnt200-a2/README.md

 - 2021.11.20

-  This is continued from the assignment 1.
+  This is continued from the assignment 1 and I have done the requirements in this assignment.
+  And I digged little deeper with some experiments and found that, using a metaphor, this netlifycms is a wheel when workpress is a rocket.

 - 2021.11.19